ab12gu/CAD-software/README.md

   - No mac support
 - [pythonocc-core](https://github.com/tpaviot/pythonocc-core): 3D modeling and dataexchange features.
 It is intended to CAD/PDM/PLM/BIM development.
 It is based on the OpenCascade Technology modeling kernel
   - [pythonocc demos](https://github.com/tpaviot/pythonocc-demos)
+  - [Dynamo](https://github.com/DynamoDS/Dynamo): visual programming tool that aims to be accessible to both non-programmers and programmers alike